 Connecting a smart device digitally to a network infrastructure forms an environment commonly referred to as Internet of Things.
 It has many benefits.
 For instance, we can do some great things we never imagined earlier.
 However, there’s a rider attached to it – the network can be breached.
 This has made network infrastructure a potential target for cybercriminals.

-The advent of IPv6 and widescale deployment of Wi-Fi networks saw IoT unknowingly becoming a tool for the cyber criminals, with IoT ransomware becoming very much real.
+The advent of IPv6 and widescale deployment of Wi-Fi networks saw IoT unknowingly becoming a tool for cybercriminals, with IoT ransomware becoming very much real.
 Although the situation seems worrisome, it is still possible to secure networks, enhance productivity, and protect customers even in this evolving digital landscape.
 The Microsoft Secure Blog outlines certain facts about the security trends in IoT.

 In addition to the above, Microsoft notes, that the widespread use of web apps and smartphones has enabled the development of target-rich IT environments.
-This, in turn, has led to the increase in the percentage of network breaches stemming from weak credentials.
-There was a 78% year-over-year growth of cyber security breaches during the year 2014, and that 15-20% of the internet’s value was extracted by cybercrime.
+This, in turn, has led to an increase in the percentage of network breaches stemming from weak credentials.
+There was a 78% year-over-year growth of cyber security breaches during the year, and 15-20% of the internet’s value was extracted by cybercrime.

 The last key IoT security signals a worrying trend.
 It reveals persistent efforts of hackers yielded results.
 Although revelations are alarming, the report ends on a good note.
 It believes it is possible to secure networks, enhance productivity, and protect customers in this evolving digital landscape.

-Click on the image to see the Infographic is large size.
+Click on the image to see the Infographic is large in size.